zhongyin/zhongyin.github.io/README.md

 ## Rust

+- [Hmbown/DeepSeek-TUI](https://github.com/Hmbown/DeepSeek-TUI) - Coding agent for DeepSeek models that runs in your terminal
 - [ultraworkers/claw-code](https://github.com/ultraworkers/claw-code) - The repo is finally unlocked. enjoy the party!
 The fastest repo in history to surpass 100K stars ⭐.
 Join Discord: https://discord.gg/5TUQKqFWd Built in Rust using oh-my-codex.
 - [louis-e/arnis](https://github.com/louis-e/arnis) - Generate any location from the real world in Minecraft with a high level of detail.
 - [clockworklabs/SpacetimeDB](https://github.com/clockworklabs/SpacetimeDB) - Development at the speed of light